Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 - This season, the Hawkeyes have one against the spread win in two games as a favorite of 12 points or more.

-- Iowa's games this year have gone over the total in two out of eight opportunities (25%).
+- Iowa's games this year have hit the over two times in eight opportunities (25%).

+- The Hawkeyes rack up 25.4 points per game, comparable to the 27.1 per outing the Wildcats surrender.

-- When Iowa records more than 27.1 points, it is 3-0 against the spread and 3-0 overall.
+- Iowa is 3-0 against the spread and 3-0 overall this season when the team puts up more than 27.1 points.

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.